A Healthy Plant-Based Diet Associated With Reduced Stroke Risk: Studies | ExBulletin

 “We believe that these differences may be due to the different qualities of plant-based foods that people consume,” Baden said.

-“Vegetarian diets are scarce,” Baden said. energy Plant-based foods such as refined grains, sugar and fat additions are so-called “energy‘Meals are different.
-Our findings will have a significant impact on public health as a future nutrition policy. under Stroke risk Food quality should be taken into account. “
+“Vegetarian diets, which are high in healthy plant foods such as refined grains and the addition of sugar and fat, are an example of so-called” healthy “food quality differences.
+Our findings have important public health.
+The implications of future nutritional policies to reduce the risk of stroke should take into account food quality. “

-“The type of stroke was unknown in more than one-third of stroke patients, under With the risk of ischemic stroke under Risk of total stroke in people who are eating Plant-based diet-And previous studies have shown that ischemic stroke accounts for about 85% of all strokes, so these results are encouraging, “Baden concludes.
+“The type of stroke was unknown in more than one-third of stroke patients, but consistent findings that people on a plant-based diet have a lower risk of ischemic stroke and a lower risk of total stroke.
+Sex has previously been studied, with ischemic stroke accounting for about 85% of all strokes, and these results are encouraging, “Baden concludes.
 (ANI)